Canterbury Rugby Football Union: National Provincial Championship (1976–2005)

 In 1998, Canterbury finished 3rd in the round robin, with a record of 6 wins and 4 losses.
 Canterbury travelled to Hamilton to play Waikato in the semi-final.
 Canterbury lost 13–32 to Waikato in the semi-final.
 The 1999 season saw Canterbury missing the playoffs, finishing 5th.
 Canterbury had a record of 5 wins and 4 losses.
 In 2000, Canterbury finished 1st in the round robin with a record of 8 wins and 1 loss.
 Canterbury defeated Taranaki 31–23 in the semi-final.
 Canterbury lost the final to Wellington 29–34 in Christchurch.
 In 2001, Canterbury won their fourth title.
-Canterbury posted a record of 9 wins and 1 loss, finishing 1st in the round robin.
+Canterbury posted a record of 9 wins and 1 loss, finishing 1st in the round-robin.
 Canterbury defeated Auckland in the semi-final 53–22.
 Canterbury hosted Otago in the final, defeating Otago 30–19.

-In the 2002 Canterbury finished 2nd in the round robin, with a record of 7 wins and 2 losses.
+In 2002, Canterbury finished 2nd in the round robin, with a record of 7 wins and 2 losses.
 Canterbury hosted Auckland in the semi-final.
 However, Auckland beat Canterbury 23–29 in the semi-final.
-In 2003 season, Canterbury did not qualify for the playoffs, posting a record of 5 wins, 1 draw and 3 losses.
+In the 2003 season, Canterbury did not qualify for the playoffs, posting a record of 5 wins, 1 draw, and 3 losses.
 The 2003 season is currently the last time Canterbury has missed the playoffs.
 In 2004, Canterbury won its fifth title, defeating Wellington in the final.
-Canterbury finished 2nd in the round robin after posting a record of 6 wins, 1 draw and 2 losses.
+Canterbury finished 2nd in the round-robin after posting a record of 6 wins, 1 draw, and 2 losses.
 Canterbury hosted Bay of Plenty in Christchurch.
 Canterbury defeated Bay of Plenty 44–12 in the semi-final.
 Wellington hosted the final against Canterbury.
 Canterbury defeated Wellington 40–27 in the final, with Justin Marshall scoring two tries.

-2005 was the last season of the National Provincial Championship before it became the Air New Zealand Cup.
-Canterbury finished 1st in the round robin, posting a record of 7 wins, 1 draw and 1 loss.
-Canterbury hosted Otago in the semi-final, in the battle of the South Island.
+2005 was the last season of the National Provincial Championship before becoming the Air New Zealand Cup.
+Canterbury finished 1st in the round robin, posting a record of 7 wins, 1 draw, and 1 loss.
+Canterbury hosted Otago in the semi-final, in the Battle of the South Island.
 Otago beat Canterbury 22–37, ending Canterbury's season.